finos/common-domain-model/README.rst

 CDM Applications
 ^^^^^^^^^^^^^^^^

-It is expected that a rich eco-system of application components that are based upon the CDM and licensed by service providers will develop over time.
+It is expected that a rich eco-system of licensed application components from service providers that are based upon the CDM  will develop over time.
 REGnosys have taken the initiative to develop an offering of solutions to assist market participants in making use of the CDM.
 In particular, the CDM Portal provides UI components allowing those participants to browse through the CDM.

 ISDA doesn't endorse any of those application components.